Antonio235433/Reel-Talk/README.md

  - Java Script
    - An object-oriented computer programming language commonly used to create interactive effects within web browsers.
 Version 6
  - Razor
-   -Markup syntax for embedding server-based code into webpages.
+   - Markup syntax for embedding server-based code into webpages.
 Version 6.0
  - C#
-   -An object-oriented programming language from Microsoft.
+   - An object-oriented programming language from Microsoft.
 Version 6.0
  - Bootstrap
-   -Open-source front-end framework for designing websites and web applications.
+   - Open-source front-end framework for designing websites and web applications.
 Version 4
  - MVC architecture
-  -Separates an application into three main components: the model, the view, and the controller.
+  - Separates an application into three main components: the model, the view, and the controller.
  - Azure
     - A cloud computing service created by Microsoft for building, testing, deploying, and managing applications
  - REST API TMDB
-   -Methods for movies, tv shows, and images.
+   - Methods for movies, tv shows, and images.
 Version 3